 When you push and hold down the left mouse button somewhere inside the Graph Editor and drag the mouse throughout the pane, a rectangle is created.
 When you create this rectangle in such a way so as to surround some of the graph components and then release the mouse button, you can see that these components have become highlighted.
 (All components in the graph below.)

 Making Components Aligned

-If at least two components are selected, six buttons (Graph Editor or Navigator panes.
+If at least two components are selected, six buttons (Align Left, Align Center, Align Right, Align Top, Align Middle and Align Bottom) appear highlighted in the tool bar above the Graph Editor or Project Explorer panes.
 (With their help, you can change the position of the selected components.)
-See below:, , , , and ) appear highlighted in the tool bar above the
+See below:

 Copying and Pasting of Parts of a Graph